software-mansion/react-native-gesture-handler/docs/docs/api2/quickstart.md

 RNGH2 provides much simpler way to add gestures to your app.
 All you need to do is wrap the view that you want your gesture to work on with [`GestureDetector`](./gesture-detector.md), define the gesture and pass it to detector.
 That's all!

-To demonstrate how you would use the new api, let's make a sime app where you can drag a ball around.
+To demonstrate how you would use the new API, let's make a simple app where you can drag a ball around.
 You will need to add `react-native-gesture-handler` (for gestures) and `react-native-reanimated` (for animations) modules.

 First let's define styles we will ned to make the app: